morbanic/simpleCMSbackend/README.md

 Where _table_name_ is table you want to work with.

 Used method of form is POST.
-To get Posted data use following code:
+To get Posted data and save it in database use following code:
 ```
 if(isset($_POST[$entity->insertTable]) && ($_POST['insTable'] == $entity->insertTable)){
 $valuesInputTable  = $_POST[$entity->insertTable];